kimjonghoon/GoogleCloudJavaProgrammingV2/README.md

 * i18n
 * Apache Tiles

-## Database Design (The member and authorities tables are not used, but are created for the program updates.)
+## Database Design (The member and authorities tables are not used, but previous versions used these tables, so I did not remove them.)

 	mysql --user=root --password mysql